slim-template/slim/README.md

 #### `-`

-> The dash denotes control code (similar to Haml).
+> The dash denotes control code.
 Examples of control code are loops and conditionals.

 #### `=`

-> The equal sign tells Slim it's a Ruby call that produces output to add to the buffer (similar to Erb and Haml).
+> The equal sign tells Slim it's a Ruby call that produces output to add to the buffer.

 #### `='`